tobiKolade/storelocator/README.md

 3. Run mvn clean package
 4. When this is done, navigate back to previous folder(on a windows pc: run cd..)
 2. Run "docker-compose up" without the quotes
-    Note; There might be a prompt to allow mssql access to the PC, in order to mount the volume for persistent storage.
-Please grant the    access
+    Note: There might be a prompt to allow mssql access to the PC, in order to mount the volume for persistent storage.
+Please grant the           access.
+The reason for this is so that data don't get lost when the mssql container goes down
 3. If the is any failure, run "docker-compose down" then "docker-compose up" again
 3. The command brings up the 3 services required for this project to run within a docker container